 Doctor Refusing Obese Patients: Weighing In

-As I turned on the morning news the other day, the attention grabbing “teaser” headliner was about a physician in Shrewsbury, Massachusetts who refused to treat anyone weighing more than 200 pounds (link to the story).
-If you haven’t heard it, the recap is that an internal medicine physician has decided to reject all new patients weighing over 200 pounds.
-She indicates that her staff has been “hurt” by handling these heavier people (not sure what she means by this), and that those patients already in her practice and weighing 200 pounds were grandfathered in.
-She notes that some of these grandfathered patients proceeded to lose weight after her office policy was implemented.
-The physician further states that there is an excellent university affiliated medical facility nearby that can better treat the obese.
-Will your doctor be the next provider refusing obese patients?
+As I turned on the morning news the other day, the attention grabbing “teaser” headliner was about a doctor in Shrewsbury, Massachusetts who refused to treat anyone weighing more than 200 pounds (link to the story).
+If you haven’t heard it, the recap is that an internal medicine doctor has decided to reject all new patients weighing over 200 pounds.
+This doctor indicates that her staff has been “hurt” by handling these heavier people.
+But, she acknowledged that those patients already in her practice and weighing 200 pounds were grandfathered in.
+She stated that some of these grandfathered patients ended up losing weight after her office policy started.
+The doctor further states that there is an excellent university affiliated medical facility nearby that can better treat obese patients.
+Will your doctor be the next one to refuse treating obese patients?

-This scenario seems to beg the question, “is this a new trend in the medical profession?”
+This scenario begs the question, “is this a new trend in the medicine?”
 Will the United States evolve to medically managed weight loss centers for all people classified as obese?

 If a doctor is refusing obese patients, then who should take responsibility?